 the last 10% of the stroke of the piston corresponds to a crankshaft rotation from 33 degrees before, to 33 degrees after the TDC.

-With a compression ratio of, say, 11:1 in the C combustion chamber, when the two combustion chambers Ca and C will start communicating after the TDC, the remaining expansion ratio is
+With a compression ratio of, say, 11:1, when the main and the auxiliary combustion chambers will start communicating after the TDC, the remaining expansion ratio is only 5.5:1.

-I.e. even if the combustion completes instantly when the two combustion chambers Ca and C unite into one united combustion chamber Cu, the following expansion ratio is too low (5.5:1) for an
+I.e. even if the combustion completes instantly when the main and the auxiliary combustion chambers unite into a united combustion chamber, the following expansion ratio is too low (5.5:1) for an efficient cycle.

-its auto-ignition capability, while the exiting burnt gas from the cuplike recess (the auxiliary cylinder) is not too hot, nor too active, nor at too high pressure to cause the required pressure shock to trigger the auto-ignition of the not yet burnt air-fuel mixture.
-I.e.
+According the previous, the moment the auxiliary and the main combustion chambers unite, the reduced pressure and temperature in the main combustion chamber degrade its auto-ignition capability, while the exiting burnt gas from the cup-like recess (i.e. from the auxiliary combustion chamber) is not too hot, nor too active, nor at too high pressure to cause the required pressure and temperature shock to trigger the auto-ignition of the not yet burnt air-fuel mixture.

-both combustion chambers are at worse condition than they were at the TDC.
+I.e. both combustion chambers are at worse conditions than they were at the TDC.

-Among the objects of the PatBam is to address the above disadvantages of the closest prior art.
+Among the objects of the PatBam is to address the above disadvantages of the prior art.